rivr-io/rivr-dotnet-client/Readme.md

 ##### Merchant level

 The merchant level authentication is a variant of OAuth2 which allows the system to act on behalf of a merchant.
-It is very similar to the system level authentication, but uses our own `grant_type = merchant_credentials`.
+It is very similar to the platform level authentication, but uses our own `grant_type = merchant_credentials`.
 With this, the `client_id` and the `client_secret` along with a `merchant_id` are used to fetch an `access_token` that includes the `merchant_id`.
-This allows for the system to perform actions on behalf of the authorized merchant.
+This allows for the platform to perform actions on behalf of the merchant.

 ## Using the client